Setting Timezone in Alpine-based Docker Image

 In the Dockerfile above, we are:

-2. Setting the TZ environment variable to the desired time zone (Europe/Belgrade in this case).
+TZenvironment variable to the desired time zone (Europe/Belgradein this case). - Installing the

 Important Note